IBM-Cloud/get-started-swift/README.md

 1. Log in to {{site.data.keyword.Bluemix_notm}} in your Browser.
 Browse to the `Dashboard`.
 Select your application by clicking on its name in the `Name` column.
 2. Click on `Connections` then `Connect new`.
 3. In the `Data & Analytics` section, select `Cloudant NoSQL DB`.
 Take note of the **name** assigned to your Cloudant instance.
 4. Select a pricing plan.
-Bluemix offers free `Lite` plans for a select collection of its cloud services with enough capacity to get you started.
+IBM Cloud offers free `Lite` plans for a select collection of its cloud services with enough capacity to get you started.
 5. Select `Restage` when prompted.
-Bluemix will restart your application and provide the database credentials to your application using the `VCAP_SERVICES` environment variable.
-This environment variable is only available to the application when it is running on Bluemix.
+IBM Cloud will restart your application and provide the database credentials to your application using the `VCAP_SERVICES` environment variable.
+This environment variable is only available to the application when it is running on IBM Cloud.

 Environment variables enable you to separate deployment settings from your source code.
 For example, instead of hardcoding a database password, you can store this in an environment variable which you reference in your source code.